2013 Stanley Cup playoffs: (4) Boston Bruins vs. (6) New York Rangers

-Western Conference Semifinals
+Western Conference semifinals

 (1) Chicago Blackhawks vs. (7) Detroit Red Wings

-This was the sixteenth playoff meeting for these two teams, with Chicago having won eight of the previous fifteen series.
+This was the sixteenth playoff meeting between these two rivals and the last as Western Conference rivals before realignment, with Chicago having won eight of the previous fifteen series.
 Their most recent meeting was in the 2009 Western Conference Final, which Detroit won in five games.
 The Blackhawks won all four games in the regular season series.

 The Blackhawks came back from a 3–1 series deficit to defeat the Red Wings in seven games.
 In game one, Johnny Oduya and Marcus Kruger scored in about three minutes apart in the third period, as Chicago broke a 1–1 tie to win, 4–1.
 Henrik Zetterberg then recorded two assists, leading the Red Wings to a 4–1 victory in game two.
 Detroit also won game three, 3–1, as goalie Jimmy Howard made 39 saves out of 40 shots, and Gustav Nyquist and Drew Miller scored in 31 seconds apart in the second period.
 The Red Wings then gave the Blackhawks their first three-game losing streak all season, as Howard made 28 saves in Detroit's 2–0 victory in game four.
 But Chicago began their comeback in the series in game five as Andrew Shaw scored two goals in a 4–1 win.
 In the third period of game six, the Blackhawks scored three straight goals from three different players, including one on a penalty shot by Michael Frolik, to overcome a one-goal deficit and eventually win 4–3.
-Brent Seabrook scored at 03:35 of overtime to give Chicago a 2–1 victory in game seven to advance to the Conference Finals.
-This was the Red Wings’ last game ever as a Western Conference team, effectively ending their rivalry with the Blackhawks.
-They moved to the Eastern Conference the following season.
+Brent Seabrook scored at 03:35 of overtime to give Chicago a 2–1 victory in game seven to advance to the conference finals.
+As stated earlier, this was the Red Wings' last game and series as a Western Conference team, as they moved to the Eastern Conference the following season.